Lionel Bart: Musical theatre

-Bart's first professional musical was 1959's Lock Up Your Daughters, based on the 18th-century play Rape upon Rape by Henry Fielding.
+In 1958, Unity Theatre, a left-wing, London-based amateur theatre club, staged the musical Wally Pone, King of Soho, Bart's adaptation of Ben Jonson's Volpone, for an eight-week run.
+Bart's first professionally produced musical was 1959's Lock Up Your Daughters, based on the 18th-century play Rape upon Rape by Henry Fielding.
 Following that, Fings Ain't Wot They Used T'Be, produced by Joan Littlewood's Theatre Workshop, was noted for encouraging the use of authentic Cockney accents on the London stage and bringing an end to censorship of British theatre.
 Oliver!
 (1960), based on Dickens's Oliver Twist, was a major success.
 The music for Oliver! was transcribed by Eric Rogers, who wrote and composed 21 scores for the Carry On films.
 Bart hummed the melodies and Rogers wrote the notes on his behalf as Bart could not read or write music.

 In 1968 Oliver! was made into a movie starring Ron Moody, Oliver Reed and Shani Wallis that won several Oscars, including best film.
 It is estimated that around this time Bart was earning 16 pounds a minute from Oliver!

 Bart's next two musicals, Blitz!
 (1962) (from which came the song "Far Away", a hit for Shirley Bassey) and Maggie May (1964) had successful and respectable West End runs (Blitz!, at the time London's most expensive musical ever, had a run of 568 performances), but Twang!!
 (1965), a musical based on the Robin Hood legend, was a flop and La Strada (1969), which opened on Broadway after the removal of most of Bart's songs, closed after only one performance.
 By this time Bart was taking LSD and other drugs and was drinking heavily.

 Bart used his personal finances to try to rescue his last two productions, selling his past and future rights to his work, including Oliver! which he sold to the entertainer Max Bygraves for £350 (Bygraves later sold them on for £250,000) to realise capital to finance the shows; Bart later estimated that this action lost him over £1 million.
 By 1972, Bart was bankrupt with debts of £73,000.
 A twenty-year period of depression and alcoholism ensued.
 He eventually stopped drinking, although the years of substance abuse seriously damaged his health, leaving him with diabetes and impaired liver function.

-He wrote Next Year in Jerusalem in 1975–1976, but it was not staged until 2021 in a virtual performance of the Jewish Music Institute featuring Maureen Lipman.
+He wrote Next Year in Jerusalem in 1975–1976, but it was not staged until 2021 in a virtual performance at the Jewish Music Institute featuring Maureen Lipman.
 In May 1977, an autobiographical musical called Lionel! opened in the West End at the New London Theatre.
 It was loosely based on Bart's early life as a child prodigy.
 Bart added some new songs for the show.
 The cast included Clarke Peters, Marion Montgomery and Adrienne Posta.
 The role of Lionel was shared by a young Todd Carty and Chris Nieto.
 The show closed after six weeks.